Fraud Blocker

 Booking a rental car in Turkey can cost a lot.
 That’s why you should take your time to compare prices.

-The search for a rental car therefore unsurprisingly begins online.
-Comparison portals are more useful for this than the direct websites of the large landlords.
+The search for a rental car therefore, unsurprisingly begins online.
+Comparison portals are more useful for this than the large landlords’ direct websites.

 They show you the available cars from several rental car companies.
 This will usually help you find a cheaper price right from the start.